 - Stinger: Absolutely ideal against aerial targets.
 It works in the same way as the missiles on the Hydra jet do.

-- Flamethrower: Does low damage, but does stop enemies firing at you, assuming they are caught in the blaze.
+- Flamethrower: Does low damage, but does stop enemies firing, assuming they are caught in the blaze.

 - Flowers: These are more of a gift for girlfriends than an actual weapon.
 Nonetheless, they can be found at gas stations.

 - Dildo: Again, another gift for girlfriends, but it can be found in the showers at the Los Santos police building.

 There are many different vehicles available in San Andreas, and they fit into different categories depending on what they are capable of.
 Here is a breakdown: